STIR/SHAKEN and Robocall Mitigation Database filing deadlines

 Some of my calls will be signed with “B”.
 Are they going to be blocked?

-Call blocking determinations are made in a number of different ways, including the use of proprietary call analytics services.
-While Bandwidth is focused on avoiding inappropriate blocking by downstream terminating providers, Bandwidth doesn't anticipate that signing calls with “B” will be the sole factor in such call blocking treatment.
+Call blocking determinations are made in several different ways, including via proprietary call analytics services.
+While Bandwidth is focused on avoiding inappropriate blocking by downstream terminating providers, we don't anticipate that signing calls with “B” will be the sole factor in such call blocking treatment.

-Nevertheless, in order to better ensure that false-positive blocking is minimized, Bandwidth is a strong proponent of Certificate Delegation.
-Certificate Delegation would allow our customers to reference a valid certificate from the owner of the phone number so that the call could be signed with “A” attestation.
+Nevertheless, to better ensure that false-positive blocking is minimized, Bandwidth remains a strong proponent of Certificate Delegation.
+Certificate Delegation would allow our customers to reference a valid certificate from the owner of the phone number so the call could be signed with “A” attestation.
 Bandwidth’s product team is currently working within ATIS to push for the adoption of the industry standard this year.
+If you'd like to learn more, click here to download additional information from ATIS.

 To report call delivery or blocking issues with a specific Bandwidth phone number or carrier, please open a support ticket.
 Our Technical Assistance Center (TAC) will investigate and may be able to provide options to help address the problem with the specific terminating carrier.